Aditgm/Aditgm/README.md

 - Take Legal Lens and Dengue Spot from project-grade to production-ready
 - Keep climbing on Codeforces, LeetCode, and CodeChef
 - Land an SDE internship working on systems at real scale
-- Ship a project actually used outside my own circle

 </td>
 </tr>